 What is credentialing in healthcare?

 Healthcare credentialing comprises two parts; credentialing and privileging.
-Credentialing includes verification of professionals’ credentials and their competency as demonstrated via their:
+Hospital medical staff credentialing includes verification of professionals’ credentials and their competency as demonstrated via their:

 - Professional experience